bnb-chain/node/doc/match_engine.md

 The match only happens when the best bid and ask prices are _'crossed'_, i.e. best bid > best ask.

+There would be only 1 price selected in one match round as the best prices among all the fillable orders, to show the fairness.

 All the orders would be matched first by the price aggressiveness and then block height.

 ### Conclude Execution Price
 The execution price would be selected as the below logic, in order to:
 1. maximize the execution qty
-2. execute all orders or at least all orders on one side
+2. execute all orders or at least all orders on one side that are fillable against the selected price.
 3. indicate the market pressure from either buy or sell

 - Step 0: no match for one side market, or market without crossed order book